 Social norms, or mores, which are the unwritten rules of behaviour considered acceptable in a group or society, result from the interplay between beliefs and behaviour, between individuals and larger communities (Bicchieri 2017).
-In the same way that poverty and violence are condoned in some parts of the world, avoiding and addressing these issues individually and collectively can become a new norm same aspects that serve as connectors among the people of one group may become features of separation within groups and between one group and another.
-This has been understood and used by politicians and activists throughout time.
+In the same way that poverty and violence are condoned in some parts of the world, avoiding and addressing these issues individually and collectively can become a new norm.